booyaa5424/Prodigy-hacking-/README.md

 # Prodigy-hacking-
-I'm bring this prodigy hacking back in a little different way.
+I'm bringing this prodigy hacking back in a little different way.